Toiabzahoor/ZweiCFD/README.md

 ## Downloads

 You Can Download For Windows From The Releases Page.
 As This Depends On VTK, You Will Not be Able To Run the Exe Standalone So I Have Zipped the Necessary DLLs With The EXE So It Will Run Properly!

+## NOTE
+There might be some issues with the code. as i am working solo and managing my studies, i simply havent had the time and motivation to fix them all as i have been getting burned out by this project. i would appreciate your support and reviews so that i may get the motivation to push it to great heights!!!! :3